-A qualified charitable distribution will count towards your required minimum distribution.
+A qualified charitable distribution will count towards your minimum required distribution.
 See Qualified charitable distributions under Are Distributions Taxable? in chapter 1 of Pub.
 590-B for more information.

 Trusts and estates.
-Include the amount of tax, if any, on Form 1041, Schedule G, line 7.
-Write "From Form 5329" and the amount of the tax to the left of the line 7 entry space.
+Include the amount of tax, if any, on Form 1041,

+Schedule G, line 8.
+Enter "From Form 5329" and the amount of the tax to the left of the line 8 entry space.